No military force on Greenland but Trump’s biggest threat came in what he didn’t say

 For a change, much of the importance of his address at Davos lay with what he did not say rather than in his now familiar public stream of consciousness.

-For Ukraine’s allies, all proposed deals so far leave Russia unpunished, reward the Kremlin with new lands and leaves the battle space shaped for renewed Russian invasion.
+For Ukraine’s allies, all proposed deals so far leave Russia unpunished, reward the Kremlin with new lands and leave the battle space shaped for renewed Russian invasion.

 It is Trump’s heavy pro-Russian bias which will cause consternation when he says he won’t forget those who stood against his annexation plans.